isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-03-post-mulans-many-faces-the-different-versions-in-the-asian-childrens-literature-collection.md

 [^18]: Gang, Y., & Xiao, G. (2007). *[The story of Mulan: The daughter and the warrior](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13067559)*.
 Beijing: China Intercontinental Press.
 (Call no.: RAC 398.2 YI-[FOL])

 [^19]: [Li](https://eservice.nlb.gov.sg/item_holding.aspx?bid=201262042), 2014, back cover.

+[^20]: 雅瑟 & 苏阳 [Ya, S., & Su, Y.].
+(2012).《中华句源: 品味文化精髓, 感受传世经典》[Zhonghua ju yuan]
+(p.
+202).
+Beijing: Beijing Book Co.
+Inc. (Call no.: Chinese 810.07 YS); Lee, C.Y.
+(2004).
+Emperor Chengzu and imperial filial piety of the Ming dynasty: From the Classic of Filial Piety to the Biographical Accounts of Filial Piety.
+In Chan, A.K.L.
+Chan & S.-H. Tan (Eds.).
+(2004).
+Filial piety in Chinese thought and history (pp. 144–151).
+London: RoutledgeCurzon (Call no.: R 173 FIL)

+[^21]: Ebrey, P.B.
+(1996).
+The Cambridge illustrated history of China (pp. 70–72).
+Cambridge; New York: Cambridge University Press.
+(Call no.: R 951 EBR)

+[^22]: Wong, R. (2016).
+Introduction: The power of stories (pp. 11–15).
+In Stories from Asia: The Asian Children’s Literature Collection.
+Singapore: National Library Board.
+(Call no.: R 809.89282)

+[^23]: Hearn, L., & Hodges, M. (1989).
+The voice of the great bell.
+Boston: Little, Brown & Company.
+(Call no.: RCLOS 398.20951 HOD)

+[^24]: San Souci, D. (1999).
+In the moonlight mist: A Korean tale.
+Honesdale, PA: Boyds Mills Press.
+(Call no.: RAC 398.209519 SAN-[ACL])

+[^25]: Uchida, Y. (1994).
+The wise old woman.
+New York: Margaret K. McElderry.
+(Call no.: RAC398.20952 UCH-[ACL]) Young, E. (2004).
+I, Doko: The tale of a basket.
+New York: Philomel Books (Call no.: RAC 813.54 YOU) Stories from Asia: The Asian children’s literature collection, 2016, pp. 22–25.
+Stories from Asia: The Asian children’s literature collection, 2016, p.
+24.
+Stories from Asia: The Asian children’s literature collection, 2016, p.
+25.
+Stories from Asia: The Asian children’s literature collection, 2016, p.
+25.
+Herring, A., & Hirose, T. (1969).
+Otogi-Banashi: A miniature toy-book from Japan.
+Tokyo: Ise-Tatsu.
+(Call no.: RCLOS 895.63 HER)
+Stories from Asia: The Asian children’s literature collection, 2016, pp. 132–133.
+蟠桃八仙會 = Pang tao (Flat peaches), Eidht [i.e. Eight] Fairies Festival, a festival held on the 3d [i.e. 3rd day] of the 3d [i.e. 3rd] lunar month in honor of the Goddess Hsi Wang mu. c.
+1900–1950).
+China: [s.n.].
+(Call no.: RCLOS 398.0951 PAN)
+Stories from Asia: The Asian children’s literature collection, 2016, pp. 142–143.
+Stories from Asia: The Asian children’s literature collection, 2016, p.
+26.